 Notes: You have probably heard of the chilblains, sores and swelling of the hands and feet caused by extreme cold.
 Blain is actually a word still out there, waiting for us to use more frequently.
 In fact, it may be used for almost any kind of bruise or welt on the skin that causes the skin to rise or swell.

 Word History: This word comes from Old English blegen, a word akin to Dutch blein and Danish blegne.
 It shares the same root as English bladder, blow (from Old English blawan), and blossom, all referring to a puffing out of some sort.
-The [bhl] in the same original root, Proto-Indo-European *bhle-/bhlo-, became [fl] in Latin, appearing in flos, flor- "flower", which English borrowed in its flower, florist, floral, and flourish.
+The [bhl] in the same original root, Proto-Indo-European bhle-/bhlo-, became [fl] in Latin, appearing in flos, flor- "flower", which English borrowed in its flower, florist, floral, and flourish.
 From a blister to a flower is a remarkable range of meanings to emerge from a single word that came into existence only about 5,000 years ago.
-(Today we owe a word of thanks to the blainless but brainy Kathleen McCune of Norway for reminding us of this fascinating Good Word.)
+(Today we owe a word of thanks to the blainless but brainy Kathleen McCune, now of Sweden, for reminding us of this fascinating Good Word.)